ElecTwix/Discord-Nuke/README.md

 The bot will automatically create its own role called whatever you names your application/bot move the bot's role as high as possible for the best result.

-This Bot edited and restored by electwix.
-Add New Feture spy roles.

 Commands.
 # Commands
 ##```bb35n! + nuke```